RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/yolov5-tensorrt.md

   <em>Figure 2.
 YOLOv5 onnx visualization (the output part)</em>
 </p>

-After moving the onnx file to your Jetson, please run `trtexec --onnx=ONNX_FILE.onnx --workspace=4096 --saveEngine=ENGINE_NAME.engine --verbose` to have the final TensorRT engine file.
+After moving the .onnx file to your Jetson, run `trtexec --onnx=ONNX_FILE.onnx --workspace=4096 --saveEngine=ENGINE_NAME.engine --verbose` to obtain the final TensorRT engine file.
 The 4096 is the upper bound of the memory usage and should be adapted according to the platform.
-Besides, if there’s no trtexec command while TensorRT was installed, please add `export PATH=$PATH:/usr/src/tensorrt/bin` to your `~/.bashrc` or `~/.zshrc`, depending on your default shell.
+Besides, if there’s no trtexec command while TensorRT was installed, add `export PATH=$PATH:/usr/src/tensorrt/bin` to your `~/.bashrc` or `~/.zshrc`, depending on your default shell.

 You don’t need to specify the size of the model here, because the input and output sizes have been embedded into the onnx file.
 For advanced usage, you may specify the dynamic axes on your onnx file, and at the trtexec step, you should add `--explicitBatch --minShapes=input:BATCH_SIZExCHANNELxHEIGHTxWIDTH --optShapes=input:BATCH_SIZExCHANNELxHEIGHTxWIDTH --maxShapes=input:BATCH_SIZExCHANNELxHEIGHTxWIDTH `.